 In the Galaxy the pitch angle is about $p \sim 10^{\circ}$, and so $v{\rm perp} \sim 20$ km s-1.
 Since the gas is not collision-less, it happens that gas already swept up and compressed near the center of the potential pattern is encountered by a gas flowing into the arm due to attraction by the potential.
-The velocity difference between the gas which is about to flow out from the potential and the gas which is flowing in is a few tens of km s-1 in the direction perpendicular to the spiral.
-This velocity difference of the gases flowing out and into the potential.
+The velocity difference between the gas which is about to flow out from the potential and the gas which is flowing in is a few tens of km s-1in the direction perpendicular to the spiral.
+This velocity difference is supersonic, and a shock wave occurs at the contact surface of the gases flowing out and into the potential.
 This non-linear response, which causes a shock wave, strongly compresses the interstellar gas and acts to produce stars and bright spiral arms.